Maxwell Aitken, 3rd Baron Beaverbrook: Political career

 Lord Beaverbrook was a Lord in Waiting (1986–1988) and the Treasurer of the Conservative Party and the European Democrat Union (1990–1992).

 Military career

-In 2004, Lord Beaverbrook was appointed Honorary Air Commodore of 4624 Squadron, Royal Auxiliary Air Force (RAuxAF).
-In 2009 he was promoted to be Honorary Inspector General, RAuxAF, in the rank of Air Vice-Marshal.
+In 2004, Lord Beaverbrook was appointed Honorary Air Commodore of No. 4626 Squadron in the Royal Auxiliary Air Force (RAuxAF).
+In 2009 he was promoted to be Honorary Inspector General, RAuxAF, in the rank of air vice-marshal.
 In May 2016 he was appointed to the new post of Commandant General RAuxAF, with attendance at the Air Force Board.
 He retired in July 2019.

 Beaverbrook Foundation

 He is Chairman of the Beaverbrook Foundation and has been a trustee since 1974.
 In 2003 The Beaverbrook Foundation claimed that 133 valuable paintings in the Beaverbrook Art Gallery given to the gallery by the first Lord Beaverbrook were not donated, but were instead on long-term loan from the Beaverbrook Foundation.
 The paintings were estimated to be worth approximately C$100 million.
 On 26 March 2007, the arbiter in the case, retired Supreme Court Justice Peter Cory, ruled that 85 paintings donated to the gallery before opening in the 1950s belong to the gallery, but that 48 paintings transferred after the opening belong to the Beaverbrook Foundation.
 The arbitration ruling was appealed and a settlement was reached in 2010.
 Another case between the Beaverbrook Canadian Foundation, chaired by Lord Beaverbrook's son, Max, and the Beaverbrook Art Gallery has also been settled.